Test centre paper-based exam

 Checking your ID:

-You must ensure that the name on your ID exactly matches the name on your CPA Australia member profile, including the correct order of your first name, middle name, and surname.
-For example:
+You must ensure that the first name and last name on your ID exactly match the name on your CPA Australia member profile, including the correct order of your first name and last name.

-Ensuring your ID accurately reflects your CPA Australia membership profile will help prevent any issues during your exam registration and entry process.
+Ensuring your first name and last name on your government-issued ID accurately match your CPA Australia member profile will help prevent any issues during your exam registration and entry process.
+This includes multiple first or last names if they are reflected on your ID.

 What you can and can't bring to your exam